Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 # Updating Views of the Tree

-The previous two sections on searching and monitoring the combined tree assumes that we have a fixed root hash.
+The previous sections on searching and monitoring always operate on a single, fixed version of the combined tree.
 However, as users interact with the tree over time, they will see many different root hashes as the contents of the tree changes.
-It is necessary for users to guarantee that the root hashes they observe are consistent with respect to a few important properties:
+It's necessary for users to guarantee that the root hashes they observe are consistent with respect to a few important properties:

 - If root hash A is shown after root hash B, then root hash A contains all the same log entries as B (with some new ones potentially added).